French Louisianians: People of mixed French and Indigenous ancestry in Louisiana

 The coureurs des bois and soldiers borrowed canoes and moccasins.
 Many of them ate native food such as wild rice and various meats, like bear and dog.
 The colonists were often dependent on the Native Americans for food.
 Creole cuisine is the heir of these mutual influences: thus, sagamité, for example, is a mix of corn pulp, bear fat and bacon.
 Today jambalaya, a word of Seminole origin, refers to a multitude of recipes calling for meat and rice, all very spicy.
 Sometimes shamans succeeded in curing the colonists thanks to traditional remedies, such as the application of fir tree gum on wounds and Royal Fern on rattlesnake bites.

-Many French colonists both admired and feared the military power of the Native Americans, though some governors from France scorned their culture and wanted to keep racial purity between the whites and Indians.
+Many French colonists both admired and feared the military power of the Native Americans, though some governors from France scorned their culture and wanted to keep racial purity between the whites and Indigenous people.
 In 1735, interracial marriages without the approval of the authorities were prohibited in Louisiana.
-However, by the 1750's in New France, the idea of the Native Americans became one of the "Noble Savage," that Indians were spiritually pure and played an important role in the natural purity of the New World.
-Native Americans did marry French settlers, with Indian women being consistently considered as good wives to foster trade and help create offspring.
-Their intermarriage created a large métis (mixed French Indian) population In New France.
+However, by the 1750s in New France, the idea of the Native Americans became one of the "Noble Savage," that Indigenous people were spiritually pure and played an important role in the natural purity of the New World.
+Native Americans did marry French settlers, with Indigenous women being consistently considered as good wives to foster trade and help create offspring.
+Their intermarriage created a large métis (mixed French and Indigenous) population in New France.

-In spite of some disagreements (some Indians killed farmers' pigs, which devastated corn fields), and sometimes violent confrontations (Fox Wars, Natchez uprisings, and expeditions against the Chicachas), the relationship with the Native Americans was relatively good in Louisiana.
+In spite of some disagreements (some Indigenous people killed farmers' pigs, which devastated corn fields), and sometimes violent confrontations (Fox Wars, Natchez uprisings, and expeditions against the Chicachas), the relationship with the Native Americans was relatively good in Louisiana.
 French imperialism was expressed through some wars and the slavery of some Native Americans.
 But most of the time, the relationship was based on dialogue and negotiation.

 Africans in Louisiana

 Inability to find labor was the most pressing issue in Louisiana.
 In 1717, John Law, the French Comptroller General of Finances, decided to import African slaves into Louisiana.
 His objective was to develop the plantation economy of Lower Louisiana.
-The Royal Indies Company held a monopoly over the slave trade in the area.
+John Law's Company held a monopoly over the slave trade in the area.
 The colonists turned to sub-Saharan African slaves to make their investments in Louisiana profitable.
 In the late 1710s the transatlantic slave trade imported slaves into the colony.
 This led to the biggest shipment in 1716 where several trading ships appeared with slaves as cargo to the local residents in a one-year span.

 Between 1723 and 1769, most slaves imported to Louisiana were from modern day Senegal, Mali and Congo.
 A large number of the imported slaves from the Senegambia region were members of the Wolof and Bambara ethnic groups.
 During the Spanish control of Louisiana, between 1770 and 1803, most of the slaves still came from the Congo and the Senegambia region but they also imported more slaves from modern-day Benin.
 Other ethnic groups imported during this period included members of the Nago people, a Yoruba subgroup.